 When gardeners head to nurseries in the coming weeks, a significant number of the ornamental plants on display won’t be native to North America.

-“The industry doesn’t keep those kinds of records,” agrees John Peter Thompson, a consultant on invasive species and bio-economic policy in Upper Marlboro, Md.
-But, the Virginia Extension report and Thompson say the numbers are high.
-Take for example:
+“The industry doesn’t keep those kinds of records,” agrees John Peter Thompson, a consultant on invasive species and bio-economic policy in Maryland.
+Yet despite the lack of data, Thompson and many other experts say the numbers are high.

-- Norway maples, which are native to eastern and central Europe and southwest Asia.
+- Norway maples, native to eastern and central Europe and southwest Asia

-- Bradford pears, which originated in China (though U.S. hybrids were later developed).
+- Bradford pears, native to China (though U.S. hybrids were later developed)

 Non-natives are the backbone of the nursery industry, Thompson says.
 He and others who study non-natives and their impact on American ecosystems have a term for non-indigenous plants destined for U.S. gardens: exotics.

-Exotic in this case doesn’t mean tropical, says Jil Swearingen, an integrated pest management and invasive species biologist for the National Park Service in Washington.
-“Exotic refers to a plant or animal that people have moved to a place where it did not previously occur and where it has not been dispersed to by natural means like birds, wind or water,” she explained.
+Exotic doesn’t only mean tropical, says National Park Service biologist Jil Swearingen, a specialist in invasive species and integrated pest management.
+“Exotic refers to a plant or animal that people have moved to a place where it did not previously occur and where it has not been dispersed to by natural means like birds, wind or water,” she says.
 “For example, if someone takes a plant that is native only to China or Florida or California and relocates it to Maryland, the plant is an exotic in Maryland.”

-Many people think that adding exotic plants to home landscapes is an exciting way to beautify their yards or, as Thompson points out, reduce the need for pesticides since many exotics have no natural enemies in North America.
-And, in some ways, they are right.
-The exotics, after all, make great eye candy -- they have pretty flowers, attractive shapes and grow fast.
-Unfortunately, some of them can also beautify the yard next door, the one next to that, the meadow a few miles away, the understory of national forests and countless other places.
+Many people see exotic plants as a good way to beautify the home landscape — or, as Thompson notes, reduce the need for pesticides, since exotics often lack natural enemies in North America.
+And, in some ways, they're right.
+Exotics can be easy eye candy, offering vivid flowers, attractive shapes and rapid growth rates.
+Unfortunately, some also beautify the yard next door, the one next to that, the meadow a few miles away, the understory of national forests and countless other places.

-“There are about 5,000 exotic plant species that have escaped from cultivation in the continental United States, and about 1,500 plant species are reported to be invasive in natural areas," says Swearingen.
-“A number of the invasive species, such as Japanese stiltgrass (Microstegium vimineum (Trin.)
-A. Camus), have been introduced by accident rather than intentionally.”
+“There are about 5,000 exotic plant species that have escaped from cultivation in the continental United States, and about 1,500 plant species are reported to be invasive in natural areas," Swearingen says.
+“A number of the invasive species, such as Japanese stiltgrass, have been introduced by accident rather than intentionally.”

-It’s the exotics that are invasive that are the bad actors home gardeners should be aware of, points out Thompson.
-Once on the loose, they can wreak havoc on ecosystems because the herbivores, parasites, pathogens or predators that kill or eat them in their native habitats are not present in American landscapes and wild areas.
+Some exotics are more likely to become invasive than others, and these are the plants home gardeners should be most wary of, Thompson explains.
+Once free, they can wreak havoc on ecosystems since the herbivores, parasites, pathogens or predators that control them back home don't exist in American landscapes.

-Without these limiting factors to keep invasive exotics under control, they out-compete native species for such limited resources as sunlight, water, nutrients, soil and space.
-In time, they can form dense, single-species stands that dominate and displace existing native vegetation, causing a great loss of biodiversity that alters the original natural ecosystem.
+Without these limiting factors to keep invasive exotics in check, they outcompete native species for limited resources like sunlight, water, nutrients, soil and space.
+In time, they can form dense, single-species stands that dominate and displace existing native vegetation, causing a loss of biodiversity that alters the natural ecosystem.

-Thompson says three “bad actors” make his poster child list of exotic invasive plants.
-Each, he says, has escaped from home gardens: English ivy, Japanese barberry and purple loosestrife.
+Three “bad actors” in particular have become poster children for invasive plants in the U.S., Thompson says, and each one escaped into wild American habitats from home gardens: English ivy, Japanese barberry and purple loosestrife.

-Many people like Japanese barberry (Berberis thunbergii DC) (at right) because it is a shade-tolerant plant with gorgeous flowers that stay in bloom from mid-spring to summer, Thompson says.
-Native to Asia, it is popular as an ornamental hedge.
-Birds, however, have helped to spread seeds in 679 counties, primarily in the Northeast and the Great Lakes area.
-As a result, the understory of many woodlands and natural areas in the affected areas are crowded with thorny thickets of barberry Thompson describes as too tangled and dangerous to walk through.
+Many people like Japanese barberry (Berberis thunbergii) because it's a shade-tolerant plant with gorgeous flowers that stay in bloom from mid-spring to summer, Thompson says.
+Native to Asia, it's popular as an ornamental hedge.
+Birds, however, have helped spread seeds in 754 U.S. counties, primarily in the Northeast and the Great Lakes area.
+As a result, the understory of many woodlands and natural areas in the affected areas is crowded with thorny thickets of barberry that Thompson describes as too tangled and dangerous to walk through.

-Thompson says purple loosestrife (Lythrum salicaria L.) “combines beauty and attraction with establishment and destruction.”
-Native to Europe and Asia, this aqautic-loving perennial has red, maroon and pink flowers and grows to 10 feet.
+Purple loosestrife (Lythrum salicaria) “combines beauty and attraction with establishment and destruction,” as Thompson puts it.
+Native to Europe and Asia, this water-loving perennial has red, maroon and pink flowers and grows to 10 feet.
 Motorists driving along the New Jersey Turnpike can see its flowers for miles from mid-summer until frost, Thompson says.
-“It even has the advantage of growing faster than Japanese beetles can eat it,” Thompson added.
+“It even has the advantage of growing faster than Japanese beetles can eat it,” he adds.
 “I once thought, ‘How great is that?’”
 Not very great at all, it turns out.
-One plant can produce up to 2 million seeds annually, making it such a serious invader of wetlands that it is in 1,158 counties across the top half of the country.
+One plant can produce up to 2 million seeds annually, making it such a serious invader of wetlands that it's now in 1,392 counties across the top half of the country.
 Its sale is banned in 24 states, according to Thompson.

 Invasive plant references

-There are several online references to help American gardeners identify and manage invasive plants.
+Several online tools can help U.S. gardeners identify and manage invasive plants.

 One is the Invasive Plant Atlas Of the United States.
-This collaborative project between the National Park Service, the University of Georgia Center for Invasive Species and Ecosystem Health, the Invasive Plant Atlas of New England and the Lady Bird Johnson Wildflower Center in Austin, Texas, focuses on non-native invasive species that impact natural areas.
+This collaborative project between the National Park Service (NPS), the University of Georgia Center for Invasive Species and Ecosystem Health, the Invasive Plant Atlas of New England and the Lady Bird Johnson Wildflower Center focuses on non-native invasive species that cause trouble in natural areas.
 The site’s "All Species" button is especially helpful.

 Another is the National Association of Exotic Pest Plant Councils website.
 Its key feature is a U.S. map divided into color-coded regions.
 Mousing over the regions will bring up a link to locally invasive plants.
 People who live in states not colored in who want information about invasive exotic plants should contact their county government weed control boards.